Abhinav-kk/3D-Model-Customizer/README.md

 # 3D Model Customizer App

-This project was created for a technical assesment
+This project was created for a technical assesment.

 ## Available Scripts